lpjune/Nestserver/README.md

 # Nestserver
 Master computer server files for IMPRESS Nest

-Launch app-server
+Launch appdriver

-Enter public IP into app-server
+Enter public IP

 Enter port number (ex.
-65432) into app-server
+65432)

-Press submit on app-server
+Press submit

-Launch app-client
+Launch clientdriver

-Enter same IP and port number into app-client
+Enter same IP and port number

 Use buttons to send commands

-Use your public ip in the server address line

 ND code means that it will cause no delay on the server